Security Tip (ST04-004)

 What do firewalls do?

-Firewalls provide protection against outside attackers by shielding your computer or network from malicious or unnecessary Internet traffic.
-Firewalls can be configured to block data from certain locations while allowing the relevant and necessary data through (see Understanding Denial-of-Service Attacks and Understanding Hidden Threats: Rootkits and Botnets for more information).
-They are especially important for users who rely on "always on" connections such as cable or DSL modems.
+Firewalls provide protection against outside attackers by shielding your computer or network from malicious or unnecessary network traffic and preventing malicious software from accessing the network.
+Firewalls can be configured to block data from certain locations or applications while allowing relevant and necessary data through.
+(See Understanding Denial-of-Service Attacks and Understanding Hidden Threats: Rootkits and Botnets for more information.)

 What type of firewall is best?

-Firewalls are offered in two forms: hardware (external) and software (internal).
+There are various types of firewalls with differences in where they are located and what types of activity they control.
+Firewalls may be broadly categorized as hardware or software.
 While both have their advantages and disadvantages, the decision to use a firewall is far more important than deciding which type you use.

-- Software - Some operating systems include a built-in firewall; if yours does, consider enabling it to add another layer of protection even if you have an external firewall.
-If you don't have a built-in firewall, you can obtain a software firewall for relatively little or no cost from your local computer store, software vendors, or ISP.
-Because of the risks associated with downloading software from the Internet onto an unprotected computer, it is best to install the firewall from a CD or DVD.
-If you do download software from the Internet, make sure it is a reputable, secure website (see Understanding Web Site Certificates for more information).
-Although relying on a software firewall alone does provide some protection, realize that having the firewall on the same computer as the information you're trying to protect may hinder the firewall's ability to catch malicious traffic before it enters your system.
+- Software – Most operating systems include a built-in firewall feature that should be enabled for added protection even if you have an external firewall.
+Firewall software can also be obtained as separate software from your local computer store, software vendor, or ISP.
+If you download firewall software from the Internet, make sure it is from a reputable source (i.e., an established software vendor or service provider) and offered via a secure site.
+(See Understanding Web Site Certificates for more information.)
+The advantage of software firewalls is their ability to control the specific network behavior of individual applications on a system.
+Relying on a software firewall alone does provide some protection.
+However, realize that having the firewall on the same computer as the information you’re trying to protect may hinder the firewall’s ability to detect and stop malicious activity.
+This is especially true if your computer is already compromised by malware.

 How do you know what configuration settings to apply?

-Most commercially available firewall products, both hardware- and software-based, come configured in a manner that is acceptably secure for most users.
-Since each firewall is different, you'll need to read and understand the documentation that comes with it to determine whether or not the default settings on your firewall are sufficient for your needs.
-Additional assistance may be available from your firewall vendor or your ISP (either from tech support or a website).
-Also, alerts about current viruses or worms (such as US-CERT's Cyber Security Alerts) sometimes include information about restrictions you can implement through your firewall.
+Most commercially available firewall products, both hardware- and software-based, come pre-configured and ready to use.
+Since each firewall is different, you’ll need to read and understand the documentation that comes with it to determine whether the default settings on your firewall are sufficient for your needs.
+Additional assistance may be available from your firewall vendor or your ISP.
+Also, alerts about current malicious activity (such as US-CERT’s Cyber Security Alerts) sometimes include information about restrictions you can implement through your firewall.

-Unfortunately, while properly configured firewalls may be effective at blocking some attacks, don't be lulled into a false sense of security.
-Although they do offer a certain amount of protection, firewalls do not guarantee that your computer will not be attacked.
-In particular, a firewall offers little to no protection against viruses that work by having you run the infected program on your computer, as many email-borne viruses do.
-However, using a firewall in conjunction with other protective measures (such as anti-virus software and "safe" computing practices) will strengthen your resistance to attacks (see Understanding Anti-Virus Software and other security tips for more information).
+Unfortunately, while properly configured firewalls may be effective at blocking some attacks, don’t be lulled into a false sense of security.
+Firewalls do not guarantee that your computer will not be attacked.
+Firewalls primarily help protect against malicious traffic, not against malicious programs (malware), and may not protect you if you accidentally install malware on your computer.
+However, using a firewall in conjunction with other protective measures (such as anti-virus software and safe computing practices) will strengthen your resistance to attacks.
+(See Understanding Anti-Virus Software and other security tips for more information.)

 Both the National Cyber Security Alliance and US-CERT have identified this topic as one of the top tips for home users.